OleJonas/Got-Your-Back/README.md

 # Got Your Back

 This project contains code written in relation to our bachelor project at NTNU.
 Our assignment is to classify sitting postures with machine learning algorithms on accelerometer- and gyroscope-data.
 The datasets are recorded using sensors from LP-RESEARCH, and provided in this repository.
-Additionally, we will have developed an electron app for recording data and live-classify your sitting posture over time.
+Additionally, we have developed an electron app for recording data and live-classify your sitting posture over time.

 #### Releases: